matt-hendrick/open-advocacy/README.md

 - ✅ Clean up display of entity list (should be more compact)
 - ✅ Clean up display of project list

-### Phase 6: Get Better Example Data and Allow Creating/Editing Projects (IN PROGRESS)
+### Phase 6: Get Better Example Data and Allow Creating/Editing Projects (COMPLETED)
 - ✅ Pull in real data for Chicago alders
 - ✅ Ensure that creating/editing a project works as intended
 - ✅ Improve project create/edit form styling
+- ✅ Setup proper project status filtering (it was bugged before)
-- Hide archived projects by default
+- ✅ Hide archived projects by default

 ### Phase 7: Location Module Proof of Concept (PLANNED)
 - Ensure that location properly links up to jurisdictions/entities (can potentially consolidate)